ozw1z5rd/PicoMite/README.md

 ***********************************************************************************************************************
 V5.07.05b3

-Implements SPRITE command and function in GA version
+Implements SPRITE command and function in GA version.
+Note: the build now uses a non-standard build file to gain 4K of usable RAM

 V5.07.05b3